ShunSakurai/easy_paste/README.md

 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

 ### Newest version
+- Open the folder from inside the program on non-Windows platform
 - Make the weighted words compatible with non-Excel programs

 ### v1.4.4, June 15, 2016